-То: Paisley North Local Area Committee

-On: 10 November 2016

 Report by: Director of Finance & Resources

 Heading: Budget Monitoring Report

-- 1.1 Local Area Committees (LACs) provide funding through a range of grants in terms of the General Grant Scheme, Youth Challenge Scheme and, where appropriate, the Paisley or Renfrew Common Good Funds. - 1.2 A table detailing the funds allocated at the meeting of this LAC to date is attached as an appendix to this report. - 1.3 At a special meeting of this LAC held on 19 July 2016 it was agreed that £750 be awarded to Twist and Hit Cheerleaders subject to the location of where the group met being clarified.
-The group meets at the Bield Activity Centre in the West End which falls within the Paisley North LAC area.
+- 1.1 Local Area Committees (LACs) provide funding through a range of grants in terms of the General Grant Scheme, Youth Challenge Scheme and, where appropriate, the Paisley or Renfrew Common Good Funds. - 1.2 A table detailing the funds allocated by this LAC to date is appended to this report.